 WHAT TO DO FIRST:

-2) Report the cat and their microchip number to Toronto Animal Services (416-338-PAWS (7297) to ensure the cat hasn’t been brought in.
-You can also check their listings of all animals found within the last week here.
-And sadly, you might want to check their list of found deceased animals here.
+- Report the cat and their microchip number to Toronto Animal Services to ensure the cat hasn’t been brought in.
+You can also check their listings of all animals found within the last week.
+And sadly, you might want to check their list of found deceased animals.

-5) Put out food and water in several places around the house – monitor the food levels.
+- Put out food and water in several places around the perimeter of the home – monitor the food levels.

 WHAT TO DO WHEN YOU FIND YOUR CAT:

-1) Finding them is only half the battle – but you also need to get them safely back inside.
-You may not be able to handle them, but you will absolutely need a carrier or something to put him in if you get them – almost all cats are freaked out and react unexpectedly after the experience.
+- Finding them is only half the battle – but you also need to get them safely back inside.
+You may not be able to handle them, but you will absolutely need a carrier or something to put him in – almost all cats are freaked out and react unexpectedly after the experience.

-3) When searching the neighbourhood, especially at night, think things like porches, under houses and sheds.
-Unfortunately many cats will get deep into hiding places so you might need to get acrobatic, down on the ground etc to look really well.
+- When searching the neighbourhood, especially at night, think of areas like porches, under houses and sheds.
+Unfortunately, many cats will get deep into hiding places so you might need to get acrobatic, down on the ground etc. to look really well.

 - calling their name